art-wiju/art-wiju/README.md

 <h2> Semi-interesting things about me: </h2>

-- 📖 Currently a Senior in my Bachelor's in IT with concentration in Cybersecurity in Southern New Hampshire University.
-Expected completion date: March 2025.
+- 📖 Graduated in April 2025 with a BSc in IT with concentration in Cybersecurity in Southern New Hampshire University.
 My current GPA is 3.94, mom is proud.

+- I'm starting my Master's in Cybersecurity and Information Assurance summer 2025.

-- I am CompTIA Security+, CySA+, PenTest+, and Cisco CCNA certified.
+- I am CompTIA Security+, CySA+, PenTest+, SecurityX (Previous CASP+) and Cisco CCNA certified.

 - I am bilingual.
 I speak English and Spanish.